DFXswiss/services/e2e-stack/docs/test-data.md

 # E2E test data factories

 Shared factories for Playwright specs against the `dfx-e2e-stack` Compose project.
-Import from `e2e-stack/specs/fixtures/factories` (or the fixtures barrel once published).
+Import from `./fixtures` (the barrel at `e2e-stack/specs/fixtures/index.ts` re-exports factories, auth, db, and the other helpers) or from a specific module such as `e2e-stack/specs/fixtures/factories`.

 **Environment (inside the test container)**